 Well, too bad.

-The reason management did this is because the point when the project is “about done” is also the point when people become less efficient.
+The reason management did this is because the point when the project is “about done” is also the point when people become less productive.
 Management gives the project “new eyes all around.”
 The fresh eyes (different employees) are—from their standpoint—further back on the “S Curve.”
 The project is completed more quickly than had the original employees stayed on the task.

 The Difficulty Curve

-I’ve been receiving engineering assignments for about thirty years.
+I’ve been receiving engineering assignments for over thirty years.
 Perhaps two hundred of them.
 For at least one hundred and ninety-five of them, I’ve felt a twinge of “insult” from being assigned such a menial task.

 Then a miracle occurs.
 I realize I've been approaching the problem incorrectly.
 That's when I look at the problem differently.
 Soon enough after making the correction, the problem becomes easier until the result ends up being surprisingly simple.
 It wasn’t that hard after all.
 This process is portrayed by the following curve: